-- 1. On the Welcome tab, "Click to Get Started." - 2.
-Read About teen-SPARC, then click "Next." - 3.
-Click "Go" on the Table of Contents for Population sizes. - 4.
-Review and accept all national defaults in the Population sizes worksheet and again in the Sexual behavior worksheet by clicking "Proceed to Next Step." - 5.
-On the Diagnoses worksheet, click "Skip to Results." - 6.
-On the Results worksheet, click "Calculate Baseline Model."
-This will display the "expected number of in-school incident cases and diagnoses in the next year" for each STI.
-If you scroll to the right, you'll also see these results by age group and sexual partnering group for each STI.
-For example, you should see there are 669 incident cases of gonorrhea expected in the next year among 13-15 year-old MSM attending high school in the US. - 7.
-Now that you have a baseline model, click "Back to Interventions" at the top of the worksheet to create a comparison model.
+- 1. On the Welcome worksheet, Click to Get Started. - 2.
+Read About teen-SPARC, then click Next. - 3.
+Click Go on the Table of Contents for Population Sizes. - 4.
+Review and accept all national defaults in the Population Sizes worksheet and again in the Sexual Behavior worksheet by clicking Proceed to Next Step. - 5.
+On the Diagnoses worksheet, click Skip to Results.

+- 6. On the Results worksheet, click Calculate Baseline Model.
+This will display the expected number of in-school incident cases and diagnoses in the next year for each STI.
+If you scroll to the right, you will also see these results by age group and SPG for each STI.
+For example, you should see there are 29,961 incident cases of chlamydia expected in the next year among 16-17-year-old FSM attending high school in the United States.
+If you scroll down, you will see the estimated costs associated with these cases total \$3,771,197. - 7.
+Now that you have a baseline model, click Back to Interventions at the top of the worksheet to create a comparison model.